Skip to main content

 • Describe the special qualities (i.e. innovation, creativity, leadership) exhibited by the nominee in the causes supported, including how issues were addressed or solved and/or how the funds were raised

-Sponsored by University of the Fraser Valley, this award recognizes service by an individual or group of young people up to 23 years old who have demonstrated outstanding commitment to the community through direct financial support, development of charitable programs, volunteering and leadership in philanthropy.
+This award recognizes service by an individual or group of young people up to 23 years old who have demonstrated outstanding commitment to the community through direct financial support, development of charitable programs, volunteering and leadership in philanthropy.

 Nominations should address the following questions:

-• For your organization and each organization for which the nominee has helped raise funds, provide description of role and responsibilities, ability to organize and manage campaigns and groups, funds raised, time, effort and personal financial commitment and impact the nominee and his/her work had on the organization and services
+• For your organization and each organization for which the nominee has helped raise funds, provide description of role and responsibilities, ability to organize and manage campaigns and groups, funds raised, time, effort and personal financial commitment and impact the nominee and their work had on the organization and services

 • Description of both the nominee’s ability to lead, motivate, manage and inspire others, as well as the ability to work within a team